ARA Uruguay: Sovereignty expedition to Patagonia (1878)

-Naval training headquarters ship (1887)
+Naval training headquarters (1887)

-After an episode known as the "Mutiny of the Overcoats" ("el Motín de los Gabanes" de Zárate) affected the continuity of studies in the emerging Naval Academy, the ship became a floating headquarters for naval training.
-In 1879, the gunboat, anchored in Buenos Aires, witnessed the graduation of the academy's first class of Naval Officers.
+Following internal disruption within the emerging Argentine Naval Academy,associated with the so-called “Mutiny of the Overcoats” (el Motín de los Gabanes) in Zárate—the vessel was repurposed as a floating headquarters for naval instruction and administration.
+In 1879, while stationed in Buenos Aires, she hosted the graduation of the Academy’s first class of naval officers.